 Ideally, testing should be performed on individuals who have never used your product or viewed the manual before.
 Observe them working through the process and make note of where they get stuck as they progress through the user manual.
 The material should then be revised accordingly.

-Your testers should be able to navigate the use of the product with only the support of the user manual.
+Your testers should be able to navigate and use the product, relying solely on the user manual for support.
 They should not need to reach out for additional support.
-Everything they need should be in the ussr guide itself.
+Everything they need should be in the user guide itself.

 9. Build content using a practical approach